 Mr.Tomioka: Last fiscal year, I worked with about 100 department and section managers at Sompo Holdings, and this fiscal year, I worked with about 200 general managers at Sompo Japan and about 270 managers at Sompo Himawari Life on the Mission-Driven 1-on-1 project.
 I had the impression that the corporate culture is ready to fully commit to purpose-driven management and mission-driven workstyles.
 This is one of the Sompo Group’s greatest strengths, and it is not something that was created overnight.
 Its origins lie in the organizational culture built up over the years by your people, who interact with customers and who believe that they exist for the sake of customers, society and people.
 The Sompo Group was established by people who share the mission-driven aspiration of its founders to protect the town and people where we live from fire.
 This aspiration has been handed down through the generations, resulting in mission-driven DNA being ingrained in every employee.
 This project fits well with this aspiration and provides an opportunity to develop it further.
 While many companies declare the purpose of their management, very few of them have firmly incorporated it into a system that really drives their business practices.
 I think that such purpose-driven business practices can be achieved only through conscientious mission-driven dialogues between supervisors and employees in their daily work.

-For example, when I talk with Sompo Group employees about their MY Mission (MY Purpose), some of them mentioned experiences in which their health or the health of their family has been threatened, which had awakened them to their MY Mission in their work.
+For example, when I talk with Sompo Group employees about their MY Purpose, some of them mentioned experiences in which their health or the health of their family has been threatened, which had awakened them to their MY Purpose in their work.
 Until now, perhaps due to the traditional society in which we live, employees have not really had the opportunity to talk about such personal experiences and their innermost thoughts in their daily work.
-People grow through various experiences, and those experiences help them to find their mission.
+People grow through various experiences, and those experiences help them to find their Purpose.
 Daily 1-on-1 conversations between supervisors and employees may result in employees’ realizing that they have been suppressing their desire to be mission-driven, and grant them the freedom to be driven by their aspirations.
 The Sompo Group has now been taking on a magnificent challenge, namely to build up such a corporate culture throughout the Group.

 Mr.Kato: This training made me keenly aware that many employees may have formative experiences.
 I am sure that many employees were skeptical when they embarked on this program.
 I imagine they doubted how much the program would help them improve their performance when they were already busy.
 However, as the program progressed, verbalizing their formative experiences enabled employees to release their thoughts and they started to empathize with the program, and it really took off.
 Corporate culture transformation must be people-driven.
 The program has been successful because it encouraged employees to empathize with why we needed to change and that such change was for the benefit of our customers and society.

-Mr.Hirano: We held numerous Mission-Driven 1-on-1 workshops for employees and asked the participants to share their formative experiences and create a mission statement.
+Mr.Hirano: We held numerous Mission-Driven 1-on-1 workshops for employees and asked the participants to share their formative experiences and create a MY Purpose statement.
 Listening to their experiences, I was moved by their passionate stories and reminded of the potential of Mission-Driven 1-on-1.
-The aim of the initiative is not to create well-organized and clear mission statements, but for employees to realize their innermost thoughts by putting their thoughts into words as well as to connect this to their work and become able to talk about their own stories.
+The aim of the initiative is not to create well-organized and clear MY Purpose statements, but for employees to realize their innermost thoughts by putting their thoughts into words as well as to connect this to their work and become able to talk about their own stories.
 The entire process is a lot of value and links to transforming corporate culture.

 Mr.Tomioka: I think it is wonderful that not only general managers, but each and every employee can talk about their formative experiences and thoughts.
 Up until now, we have been driven by the single value, profit.
 The focus was on performance and numbers, and supervisors either did not know or had no opportunities to know what their employees wanted to achieve or about their inner aspirations.
 It is certainly true to say that, for now, it will be impossible to create both economic and social value unless management and dialogue focused on employee’s innermost thoughts take place between supervisors and employees.